Gallery-of-Kaeon/Kaeon-FUSION/README.md

 you've got our blessings.
 However,
-we have a very specific vision for what we want Kaeon FUSION to be, and therefore can't afford to take on anyone who we don't know extremely well.
+we have a very specific vision for what we want Kaeon FUSION to be, and therefore we aren't likely to take on anyone who we don't know extremely well.
 If we feel you'd make a good addition to our team, we'll come to you.
+However,
+if you have something you feel that we need to know, we'll hear you out.